verana-labs/verifiable-trust-vpr-spec/spec.md

 This method is used by the network governance authority to **globally slash** the trust deposit of a [[ref: corporation]].

 This method can only be called by a governance proposal.
-Slashing removes [[ref: trust units]] and records an obligation denominated in [[ref: main fiat currency]], **fixed at slash time**: reputation decays, **debts do not**.
+Slashing removes [[ref: trust units]] and records an obligation denominated in [[ref: main fiat currency]], equal to their **mint-time cost basis** — what was originally paid for them, not their decayed value: reputation decays, **liabilities do not** (misbehavior against the network costs the same whether the deposit was funded yesterday or a year ago).
 A slashed corporation MUST repay the obligation in order to continue to use the services provided by the VPR.
 While the obligation is unrepaid, all the corporation's `Participant` entries MUST be considered non-trustable and no trust units can be minted to its deposit.

 This method is for network governance authority slash.
 For ecosystem slash, see [Slash Participant Trust Deposit](#mod-pp-msg-12-slash-participant-trust-deposit).